 NFRS continually seek to comply with the Health and Safety at Work Act 1974 and other applicable health and safety legislation.
 Active health and safety management at all levels in the Service combined with routine performance monitoring and review are at the core of maintaining safe working environments for Service staff and those we assist and support.
-This is achieved through a combination of operational performance review and periodic pre planned audit of the
+This is achieved through a combination of operational performance review and periodic pre planned audit of the Service's health and safety management system via regional peer challenge using the Royal Society for the Prevention of Accidents (RoSPA) Quality Safety Audit tool kit.
+This helps the Service to ensure that it has the right equipment, training and practices in place to respond effectively and safely.

+In 2018/19 there were 5

+reportable H&S absences

-In 2017/18 there were 7 reportable health and safety absences lasting more than 7 days - 3 less than last year
+lasting more than 7 days 2 less

+than last year (2017/18) and 8

+other reportable RIDDOR